 Skip advert

 The M2 feels alert, responsive on the road, its elbows-out, four-square exterior stance percolates through in the car’s movements, but it’s refined and well-mannered too.
 It’s an easy car to acclimatise to: driving position, visibility, interior ergonomics, software slickness all feel bang-on from the get-go.

-As with its predecessor, there’s a fair bit of tyre roar but it’s no deal breaker.
-The ride, on the other hand, is really rather smooth in Comfort mode, but perhaps a touch too wallowy.
-The firmer Sport and firmest Sport+ settings keep the body movements in better check without sacrificing ride comfort.
+As always, there’s a fair bit of tyre roar, those M4-sized wheels and tyres oversized for the squat, compact M2, but it’s no deal breaker.
+The ride, on the other hand, is really rather smooth in Comfort mode, but perhaps a touch too wallowy when on the wrong stretch of road.

 Advertisement - Article continues below

-Like its bigger brothers, it has a great front end and changes direction keenly (gut feel says even more keenly than the longer, heavier M3/M4) but never feels nervous.
-It’s a good communicator and you’re always in tune with what the rear tyres are up to via the messages through the chassis and the controls.
+Like its bigger brothers, it has a great front end and changes direction keenly (gut feel says even more keenly than the longer, heavier M3/M4, especially in this updated car) but never feels nervous.
+It’s a good communicator and you’re always in tune with what the rear tyres are up to via the messages that come up through the chassis, if not so much through the steering.

-As was the case for the previous M2, BMW expects only ten per cent of UK customers to pick the manual gearbox.
-We’d say it’s worth being among that ten per cent; the manual does give that little extra degree of involvement, although it’s worth noting that right-hand drive M2s have a slightly compromised offset pedal box.
+Around ten per cent of M2 customers spec theirs with a manual.
+While it does give that little extra degree of involvement, the ergonomic issues associated with the offset pedal box and the carbon seats could be off-putting.
 When you’re not in the mood for footwork, the nicely calibrated automatic rev-matching software is very slick.
 But the auto is far from a poor relation, and in certain circumstances is a swifter and equally satisfying drive.

-Michelin Cup 2 tyres are available as an option in place of the Pilot Sport 4 S but ceramic brakes aren’t (the standard stoppers lack initial bite and are grabby when deeper into the pedal).
-Perhaps the latter may be saved for the as-yet-unconfirmed but strongly rumoured CS version.
+Michelin Cup 2 tyres are available as an option in place of the Pilot Sport 4 S but ceramic brakes aren’t.
+The standard stoppers can be adjusted in terms of response between Comfort and Sport modes – the latter too grabby for the road and the former lacking a little initial response.
+Perhaps ceramics may be saved for the as-yet-unconfirmed but strongly rumoured CS version.
 Meanwhile, the cooking M2 is strong source material to work with.

+Skip advert